Explore the UNESCO-listed Kyiv Pechersk Lavra with a private guide

 Working hours of the Lavrs Caves – 8.30 a.m.- 4 p.m.

-While visiting the caves and churches of the sanctuary, women must cover their heads with a shawl and wear long skirts covering the knees (although you may rent a skirt at the entrance to the caves for free, if they are available).
-Also, wear comfortable sports footwear because the territory of the complex is not flat.
+While visiting the caves and churches of the sanctuary, women must cover their heads with a shawl and wear long skirts covering the knees (although you may rent a skirt at the entrance to the caves for free if it is available).
+Also, wear comfortable sports footwear because the complex’s territory is not flat.